-The Florida Department of Health (DOH) in Miami-Dade County has issued a rabies alert for the Kendall area.
-This is in response to a raccoon that tested positive on May 15.
+The Florida Department of Health (DOH) in Miami-Dade County has extended the rabies alert for the Kendall area.
+This is in response to a third raccoon that has tested positive for rabies.
 The DOH and Miami-Dade Animal Services are working with the Florida Fish and Wildlife Conservation Commission to identify any individuals who might have been exposed to the animal.

 The recent rabies alert is for 60 days.
 The rabies alert includes the following boundaries in Miami-Dade County:

 - SW 152nd Street to the north

 - SW 117th Avenue to the east